omnibus-app/nyt-congress-node/README.md

 ```

 # Parameter Validation
-`nyt-congress-node` validates all parameters passed to methods.
+`propublica-congress-node` validates all parameters passed to methods.
 Generally, parameter strings are checked with `contains`, `alphanumeric`, `numeric`, and `date`.
 Contains checks if a value is in a pre-set list.
 Each parameter will also accept the camelCased version of it's key.

 ```
 'bill-id': alphanumeric